PersonalHouse/PersonalCloud/README.md

 ## License
 For personal usage, Personal cloud is licensed under the [GPLv3](https://raw.githubusercontent.com/Personal-Cloud/PersonalCloud/master/LICENSE "GPLv3")  license.
-For business/commercial usage, please contact us.
+For the other usages, please contact us.